matheusb432/unity-course/notes/unity.md

 - A _Blend Tree_ is a collection of animations that can be blended together.
 - It's used to create smooth transitions between animations.
 - e.g. Walking and running, running and leaning, etc.

+## Triggers

+- A _Trigger_ is a boolean value that can be used to trigger an animation.
+It works by being automatically set back to false after being set to true.